schooltool-project/schooltool-book/source/gradebook.rst

 Activity categories define different types of activities or assignments used in a school.
 Their main use is in weighting grade calculations.
 For example, a teacher may want exams to count for 60% of a student's grade, with quizzes and class participation counting for 20% each.
 Every activity is assigned a category, but if you don't need this feature simply leave everything in the default "Assignment" category.

 Activity categories are configurable by the site manager at the school level.
-That is, currently individual teachers cannot create or delete activity categories.
+Currently, individual teachers cannot create or delete activity categories.

 To add or remove activity categories, as "manager" go to **Manage** and **Activity Categories**: